rhel-labs/instruqt/image-mode-basics/02-deploy-an-image/assignment.md

 --noreboot
 ```

-Once the VM has been defined, we're ready to start it.
+Once the VM has been defined, we can start it.

-Click on `run` to run the command below.

 ```bash,run
 virsh start bootc
 ```

-Attach to the console of the VM running our container image
+Attach to the console of the VM running our bootc image
 ===

 Next, attach to the console.
 Switch to the [button label="VM console" background="#ee0000" color="#c7c7c7"](tab-1) tab.